Schools are finally back, bringing to our life some structure and a sense of routine!

 - 2 zucchinis, coarsely chopped

 - 2 cloves garlic, finely chopped

-- Make the Stew.
-In a clean heavy bottom pan, add the butter or oil, stir fry first the potatoes, then the zucchini, and last the eggplants.
+- Make the stew: In a clean heavy bottom pan, add the butter or oil, stir fry the potatoes first, then the zucchini, and lastly the eggplants.
 Toss the tomato paste in the stock and stir well until it is well incorporated.
-Add the stock-tomatoe paste mix and the lamb shank to the vegetables and let it cook for 15 to 20 minutes or until it is fully cooked.
-By the end of the cooking time, add to the stew the mixed crushed garlic with the dry mint.
+Add the stock-tomato paste mixture and the lamb shank to the vegetables and let it cook for 15 to 20 minutes or until fully cooked.
+By the end of the cooking time, add the crushed garlic mixed with the dry mint to the stew.
 Stir briefly, cover the pan and turn off the heat.